 - Park the vehicle on level ground.
 Set the parking brake and turn off the ignition.

-- Open the hood of your car by pulling the release lever located under the left side of the driver’s dashboard side.
+- Open the hood of your car by pulling the release lever under the left side of the driver’s dashboard.

 - Slide your hand under the hood and depress the safety lever under the hood to open the hood.

 - Locate the battery in the engine bay.